IAA-ULB/MOCCa/MOCCaPy/mocca/mesh/lagrange.md

 $$\begin{bmatrix}\mathbf{\pm g}\\
 --\\
 \mathbf{h}\end{bmatrix}$$
-with $\mathbf{g}$ containing the same elements as $\mathbf{h}$ but in reverse order, if the function $h$ is symmetric, and its negatives in reverse order, if it antisymmetric as if they were mirrored by a horizontal line between the two, and then forming the matrix product
+with $\mathbf{g}$ containing the same elements as $\mathbf{h}$ but in reverse order, if the function $h$ is symmetric, and its negatives in reverse order, if it skew-symmetric as if they were mirrored by a horizontal line between the two, and then forming the matrix product
 [eq 18]
 $$\mathbf{D}\begin{bmatrix}\mathbf{\pm g}\\
 \mathbf{h}\end{bmatrix}=\begin{bmatrix}\mathbf{D^-}\\